 3. Provisioning of Devices for User Management

 Organizations can streamline user onboarding with the help of EMM.
-Organizations can automate the onboarding of the devices deployed with preset mission-critical apps and content that must be pushed to a specific user along with stringent defined policies to be assigned.
+Organizations can automate the onboarding of the devices deployed with preset mission-critical apps and data that must be pushed to a specific user along with stringent defined policies to be assigned.

 Through a central holistic dashboard, organizations can also remove the provision applied as soon as an employee deboards so the device can be provisioned again for a new employee.